jesse-wei/jessewei.dev-PaperMod/content/posts/setup_site/index.md

 [^5]: [Check links in Hugo with htmltest](https://robb.sh/posts/check-links-in-hugo-with-htmltest/)

-As mentioned earlier, I also created [PaperMod diff](../papermod_diff/) [^10] to show modifications made.
+As mentioned earlier, I also created [PaperMod diff](../papermod_diff/) [^10] to show modifications I made to the theme in a readable way.
 In short, to modify a file from the theme, you create a copy of the file and make edits in the copy, but this makes it hard to see what was modified.
 So, PaperMod diff shows `diff`s between the files.

 ## Setup